In July 2021, this chapter was revised throughout and should be re-read.

 - Children experiencing abuse and neglect.

-Children who remain disengaged from education are potentially exposed to higher degrees of risk.
+Research has shown that children who remain disengaged from education are potentially exposed to higher degrees of risk.

 When families move between local authority areas it can sometimes lead to a child becoming 'lost' in the system and consequently missing education.
 Where a child has moved, local authorities should check with other local authorities – either regionally or nationally – and share information in order to ascertain where a child has moved.
 Once the location of the child is established, the relevant local authority must ensure that the child is receiving an education either by attending a school or the provision of electronic or distance learning packages where these are available.

 Research has shown that many children from Gypsy, Roma and Traveller (GRT) families can become disengaged from education, particularly during the secondary school phase.
 It is therefore important that schools inform the local authority when a GRT pupil leaves the school without identifying a new destination school, particularly in the transition from primary to secondary so that they can attempt to facilitate continuity of the child's education.
 Although many are settled, some GRT families move regularly and their children can be at increased risk of missing education.
-Local authority Traveller Education Support Services (TESS), where these exist, or the named CME officer within the local authority, can advise schools on the best strategies for ensuring the minimum disruption to GRT pupils' education.
+Local Authority Traveller Education Support Services (TESS), where these exist, or the named CME officer within the local authority, can advise schools on the best strategies for ensuring the minimum disruption to GRT pupils' education.

 As a result of daily admissions registration, schools are particularly well placed to notice when a child has gone missing.
-If a member of school/educational establishment/college staff becomes aware that a child may have run away or gone missing, they should try to establish with the parents/ carers, what has happened.
+If a member of school/educational establishment/college staff becomes aware that a child may have run away or gone missing, they should try to establish with the parents/carers, what has happened.

 All schools are required to notify the local authority within five days when a pupil's name is added to the admission register at a non-standard transition point.
 Schools will need to provide the local authority with all the information held within the admission register about the pupil.